 One potential source of free liquids within the potential legacy CCR surface impoundment is groundwater that may intersect CCR within an impoundment.
 As such, it is necessary to understand the location and extents of the water table and uppermost aquifer and/or whether any perched aquifers are in the vicinity of the potential legacy CCR surface impoundment.
 This information will be incorporated into the CSM as needed to accurately depict site conditions.
-To obtain information about groundwater in the vicinity of the potential legacy CCR surface impoundment, borings will be completed at strategic locations as discussed in Section 2.0.
+To obtain information about groundwater in the vicinity of the potential legacy CCR surface impoundment, borings are completed at strategic locations as discussed in Section 2.0.
 Visual inspection of the material removed for each boring can be used to estimate the elevation associated with the uppermost aquifer and identify impermeable layers or perched zones (if any) above the aquifer.

-To further characterize groundwater flow in the vicinity of the site, additional MWs and piezometers may be installed.
-Locations of MWs and piezometers will be chosen based on information obtained during the subsurface investigation, historic documentation (if any), topography, and engineering judgement.
-Similarly, elevations of screened intervals and instrumentation will be chosen based on information obtained during the subsurface investigation, historic documentation, historic documentation (if any), and professional judgement.
+To further characterize groundwater flow in the vicinity of the site, additional piezometers are proposed to be installed during Phase 2 activities as discussed in Sections 2.0 and 3.0 above to supplement current monitoring network and characterize site conditions.
+The proposed locations of piezometers were chosen based on information obtained during the subsurface investigation, historic documentation, topography, and engineering judgement.
+Similarly, elevations of screened intervals and instrumentation for these proposed additional piezometers will be chosen based on information obtained during the subsurface investigation, historic documentation, and professional judgement.

-Water levels and porewater pressures as obtained from the MWs and piezometers will be reviewed throughout the Work Plan implementation to gain an understanding of the flow patterns and how they may vary seasonally.
+Water level readings are currently being gauged in the standpipe piezometers installed during Phase 1, and these readings will be performed at least once per quarter until the completion of the Work Plan.
+Water levels and porewater pressures as obtained from the piezometers will be reviewed throughout the Work Plan implementation to gain an understanding of the flow patterns and how they may vary seasonally.
 From this data, contour maps of groundwater flow can be created as necessary to represent groundwater flow beneath and around the potential legacy CCR surface impoundment and assess whether groundwater intersects the CCR within the potential unit.